Azure/azure-sdk-for-python/sdk/identity/azure-identity/samples/client_certificate_credential.md

 The above example shows a custom credential type `RotatableCertificateCredential` which provides a `rotate_certificate` method.
 The implementation internally relies on a `CertificateCredential` instance, `_credential`, and `rotate_certificate` simply replaces this instance with a new instance using the updated certificate.

 ### Implicit rotation
-Some applications might want to respond to certificate rotations which are external to the application, for instance a separate process rotates the certificate by updating it on disk.
+Some applications might want to respond to certificate rotations which are external to the application (for instance, if a separate process rotates the certificate by updating it on disk).
 Here the application create a custom credential which checks for certificate updates when tokens are requested.

 ```py
 class RotatingCertificateCredential(object):